timeyyy/system_hotkey/README.rst

 	hk = SystemHotkeys(consumer=some_func)

-So you have a master function that recieves all hotkey presses and can delegate as desired
+So you have a master function that receives all hotkey presses and can delegate as desired.